janstrohschein/KOARCH/Use Cases/other/Social Media Emotion Detection/readme.md

 # Big Data Platform

-The platform uses Docker and Kafka to implement the applications as microservices.
+The platform uses Docker and Kafka to implement the applications as microservices with communication capabilities.
 Data schemata specify the interfaces between applications and ensure data quality.

 <img src="./docs/big_data_platform.jpg" width="800px">